PLCnext/CppExamples/Examples/DynamicPorts/README.md

 1. Send the project to the PLC.

-1. Check that there are no errors in the `Output.log` file on the PLC, and that it contains an entry similar to this:
+1. Check that there are no errors in the `Arp.log` file on the PLC, and that the `Custom.log` file contains an entry similar to this:

    ```text
    26.07.21 15:29:54.004 root      INFO  - Number of dynamic ports used: 4